d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

 > Load example commands:

-> If no filename is supplied with the (-f, --filename) option, save looks for a file named `ilorest.json` in the current working directory.
+> If no filename is supplied with the (-f, --filename) option, load looks for a file named `ilorest.json` in the current working directory.
 Save will automatically select the required type to make changes.

 <pre>
 iLOrest > <span style="color: #01a982; ">load</span>